LaraCrafts/laravel-geo-routes/README.md

 > ***Note:*** This package uses [*stevebauman*][4]'s [location package][5], please refer to the [official documentation][6] for a detailed guide on how to configure it correctly.

 ### Facade
-Laravel does not support macro's on its routes before version 5.5, this means the examples above won't work for 5.4 and below.
-Instead those versions have to use the `GeoRoute` facade.
+This facade is available on all Laravel versions, but it was specifically made for the old versions (5.4 and lower) which does not have support for macros.

+So if you are using **Laravel 5.4 or lower**, you *MUST* use the facade instead of the examples listed above.

 ```php
 GeoRoute::get('/home', 'FooController@bar')->denyFrom('ca', 'de', 'fr');
 ```

-Using the GeoRoute facade works the exact same way as using macros!
+Using the *GeoRoute* facade works the exact same way as using macros!

 ## Callbacks